J. K. Scott

-John Kimball Scott III (born October 30, 1995) is an American football punter for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Alabama, and was selected by the Green Bay Packers in the fifth round of the 2018 NFL Draft.
+John Kimball Scott III (born October 30, 1995) is an American professional football punter for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, and was selected by the Green Bay Packers in the fifth round of the 2018 NFL draft.
 He has also played for the Jacksonville Jaguars.

-Early years
+Early life

 Scott attended and played high school football at Mullen High School in Denver.
 He received offers from Arizona, Colorado, and Notre Dame but ultimately accepted Alabama's offer.
+His father Kim Scott was an All-American pole vaulter for the Wisconsin Badgers track and field team, placing 4th at the 1975 NCAA Indoor Track and Field Championships.

 Scott converted 13 of 25 field goals with a long of 59 yards and made 69 of 71 point-after attempts during his high school career.
 He also had 4,758 kickoff yards.

 College career

 Scott attended the University of Alabama, where he played on the Alabama Crimson Tide football team under head coach Nick Saban from 2014 to 2017.
-He was a consensus first-team All-SEC selection in 2014 and was chosen as an All-American by Sporting News, Sports Illustrated, ESPN, and USA Today.
+He was a consensus first-team All-Southeastern Conference (SEC) selection in 2014 and was chosen as an All-American by Sporting News, Sports Illustrated, ESPN, and USA Today.
 He was also named first-team All-SEC for his performances in the 2016 season, and was part of the 2015 and 2017 Alabama Crimson Tide national championship teams.